the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ## Composeable Components

-There is one more little property which is accessible in the props object - the `children` prop.
+There is one more little property which is accessible in the props object: the `children` prop.
 You can use it to pass elements to your components from above - which are unknown to the component itself - but make it possible to compose components into each other.
 Let's see how this looks like when you only pass text as child to the Search component.

 {lang=javascript}
 ~~~~~~~~